Galooshi/sublime-import-js/CONTRIBUTING.md

-Here are a few tips to make it simpler to test a local copy of import-js in
+Here are a few tips to make it simpler to test a local copy of ImportJS in
 Sublime:

 ## Symlink